fbpx

 But, if this isn’t your year to spurge on the Polynesian resort, consider another great resort at a great price such as the Boardwalk Inn or Old Key West.
 These resorts offer a lot of the same amenities at a lower cost than the Polynesian.

-For slimmer budgets, Port Orleans or Caribbean Beach Resort may lack a couple perks of the deluxe resorts, but they offer a great bang for your buck, and are equally as immersive.
+For slimmer budgets, Caribbean Beach Resort may lack a couple perks of the deluxe resorts, but offers a great bang for your buck and a similar beachy vibe.

 Additional Disney World Tips, Insights and Planning Advice